vacp2p/vac.dev/_posts/2020-04-9-kademlia-to-discv5.md

 ## Kademlia

 So now that we know what DHTs are, let's get to Kademlia, the predecessor of discv4.
-Kademlia was concieved by Petar Maymounkov and David Mazières in 2002.
+Kademlia was created by Petar Maymounkov and David Mazières in 2002.
 I will naively say that this is probably one of the most popular and most used DHT protocols.
 It's quite simple in how it works, so let's look at it.

 In Kademlia, nodes and values are arranged by distance (in a very mathematical definition).
 This distance is not a geographical one, but rather based on identifiers.
 It is calculated how far 2 identifiers are from eachother using some distance function.